At the heart of ethical hunting is the recognition that we need to have the conversation around how we hunt and why it matters.

 Hunters should ensure they have the skills necessary to achieve a quick and clean kill by practicing on targets.
 If an animal is wounded but not killed, the hunter must quickly take the kill shot.

-With modern weapons technology many hunters are able to equip themselves with long range guns that allow them to hunt from various long distances.
+With modern weapons technology many hunters are able to equip themselves with long range guns.
+These allow them to hunt from various long distances.
 There is some debate about the use of technology in giving the hunter an unfair advantage over the animal.

-The notion of long distance shooting and fairness must consider the equipment, the species being hunted, and the marksmanship of the hunter as well as their attitude towards not inflicting undue suffering.
+The notion of long distance shooting and fairness must consider the equipment.
+This includes the species being hunted, and the marksmanship of the hunter.

-The distance a hunter fires from the animal becomes an ethical issue as it’s a hunter’s duty to get as close as possible to the target before shooting.
+The distance a hunter fires from the animal becomes an ethical issue.
+It’s a hunter’s duty to get as close as possible to the target before shooting.
 Long distance shooting poses the risk that environmental factors could alter the course of the bullet or bow leading to a wound instead of a direct kill.

 The ethical concept of fair chase in hunting means that the hunter does not have an unfair advantage in the pursuit of an animal.
-Fair chase can be a subjective perception however there are general rules that responsible hunters follow to ensure they are not taking advantage of a situation.
+Fair chase can be a subjective perception.
+There are however general rules that responsible hunters follow to ensure they are not taking advantage of a situation.
 For example, the vast majority of hunters will not pursue a caged, tied up, loured, cornered, treed, or drugged animal.
-Many hunters also take issue with hunting enclosed animals and the notion of “high fenced areas” is an area of controversy in the hunting world where animals cannot leave the enclosed area.
+Many hunters also take issue with hunting enclosed animals and the notion of “high fenced areas”.
+This is an area of controversy in the hunting world where animals cannot leave the enclosed area.

 The primary reason for hunting is for food.
-There are many misconceptions that hunters don’t use the entire animal that they killed, leave the remains behind, or are only interested in taking a trophy.
+There are many misconceptions that hunters don’t use the entire animal that they have killed.
+That they leave the remains behind, and are only interested in taking a trophy.

 Once the animal has been killed, quickly and discreetly transport it away from the kill site, out of respect for the animal and for others.